quicwg/base-drafts/draft-ietf-quic-transport.md

 including a Token field could adversely affect performance.
 Servers could rely on NEW_TOKEN to enable sending of data in excess of the three times limit on sending data; see {{validate-handshake}}.
-In particular, this affects cases where clients use 0-RTT in order to request data from servers.
+In particular, this affects cases where clients use 0-RTT to request data from servers.

 Sending a Retry packet ({{packet-retry}}) offers a server the option to change the Token field.
 After sending a Retry, the server can also control the